The Barcelona Card is a tourist pass for those looking to save money on holiday.

 What do I need to pick up my Barcelona Card?

-A printed out copy of the voucher sent at the moment of purchase + one piece of ID.
+A printed out copy or mobile phone receipt of the voucher sent at the moment of purchase + one piece of ID.

 What happens if I buy a Barcelona Card for more than one traveller?